mr5z/MvvmEssentials/docs/flyout-page.md

 }
 ```

+> **Note:** `FlyoutMenuViewModel` derives from `BaseViewModel`, which implements
+> `INotifyPropertyChanged`.
+Bindable properties you add to your menu yourself need change
+> notification raised for the UI to update — wire it up the same way you do elsewhere in your app.

 **5. Replace the detail page programmatically**

 From within `FlyoutMenuViewModel`, call `ReplaceDetailAsync<TViewModel>` to swap the flyout's detail area by ViewModel type.
 The flyout is automatically dismissed after navigation.